-The Senators name Clyde Milan to replace George McBride, who guided Washington to a fourth-place finish with 80-73 record in his only season as a big league skipper.
+The Senators name Clyde Milan to replace George McBride, who guided Washington to a fourth-place finish with a 80-73 record in his only season as a big league skipper.
 The team’s new player-manager, an outfielder with the club since 1907, will see his sixth-place club finish 16 games under .500 during his final year in baseball.

 Joe DiMaggio and actress Marilyn Monroe elope and get married at City Hall in San Francisco.
 The couple, who had captivated the nation with their romance, will split up in less than a year.

 The White Sox trade shortstop Luis Aparicio and outfielder Al Smith to the Orioles for pitcher Hoyt Wilhelm along with outfielder Dave Nicholson and two other players.
-During his six season in the Windy City, the right-handed knuckleballer will post a 41-33 record along with 98 saves while compiling a minuscule ERA of 1.92.
+During his six seasons in the Windy City, the right-handed knuckleballer will post a 41-33 record along with 98 saves while compiling a minuscule ERA of 1.92.

 The Orioles and White Sox exchange future Hall of Famers when Hoyt Wilhelm is traded to Chicago for shortstop Luis Aparicio.
 The swap also involves Al Smith being sent to Baltimore for former Rookie of the Year Ron Hansen, Dave Nicholson and Pete Ward.

-After seeing his upstart team win the World Series last season, Mets general manager Johnny Murphy dies of a heat attack.
+After seeing his upstart team win the World Series last season, Mets general manager Johnny Murphy dies of a heart attack.
 Murphy was a top relief pitcher for the Yankees in the 1930's and early 40's.

 WTCG-TV owner Ted Turner obtains 100% of the Atlanta Braves for $12 million.
 'Captain Ted' purchases the club to provide sport programming for his local channel 17, but when the FCC permits the station to use a satellite late in 1976 to broadcast shows on cable networks, the franchise, now available to be viewed by millions of subscribers, will become known as America's Team.